SMEETT/template-vite-routify-ts-smui/README.md

 I am not an expert on Vite.
 If you see ways to improve this template please feel very welcome to contribute.

+The TypeScript support is limited.
+There are currently no Types installed for Routify or SMUI.
+I am just getting started with TS and have to investigate more.
+Any help much appreciated!

 ## What Material Design Components are available?

 Please refer to the official [documentation](https://sveltematerialui.com/) to get an overview of all available components.